rmorshea/hohmann/README.md

 ```$ git clone https://github.com/rmorshea/hohmann```

-cd into `hohmann/` and create a new notebook and import:
+cd into `hohmann/`, then create a new notebook and import:

 ```import hohmann```